tortoise/tortoise-orm/docs/models.rst

     id = fields.IntField(pk=True)

 This code defines integer primary key for table.

+Currently we **only** support the primary key to be called ``id``, and to be an ``IntField``.
-If you don't define a primary key, we will create a Integer primary key with name of ``id`` for you.
+If you don't define a primary key, we will create a primary key of type ``IntField`` with name of ``id`` for you.

-Sadly, currently only simple integer primary key is supported.
+Sadly, currently only simple integer primary key is supported, there is plans to enhance this in the not too distant future.

 .. code-block:: python3

     tournament = fields.ForeignKeyField('models.Tournament', related_name='events')
-    participants = fields.ManyToManyField('models.Team', related_name='events', through='event_team')
+    participants = fields.ManyToManyField('models.Team', related_name='events')
     modified = fields.DatetimeField(auto_now=True)
     prize = fields.DecimalField(max_digits=10, decimal_places=2, null=True)

 In event model we got some more fields, that could be interesting for us.

+``fields.ForeignKeyField('models.Tournament', related_name='events')``
-``fields.ForeignKeyField('models.Tournament', related_name='events')`` - here we create foreign key reference to tournament.
+    Here we create foreign key reference to tournament.
 We create it by referring to model by it's literal, consisting of app name and model name. `models` is default app name, but you can change it in `class Meta` with `app = 'other'`.
+``related_name``
-``related_name`` is keyword argument, that defines field for related query on referenced models, so with that you could fetch all tournaments's events with like this:
+    Is keyword argument, that defines field for related query on referenced models, so with that you could fetch all tournaments's events with like this:

 .. code-block:: python3